 It’s been almost 5 months that I have been with Quantel and the value it gave me is tremendous.
 I always wanted to work with startups and I feel so great to get an opportunity in Quantel and I can see my growth.

 I got to improve my various soft skills which are very important such as Leadership, Adaptability, Flexibility, Teamwork, Strategic Thinking, Problem-solving and Communication.

-As I always believe finding the encouraging and supportive mentor is the blessing.
+As I always believe finding an encouraging and supportive mentor is a blessing.
 This is very unique and encouraging for an intern to showing so much faith and trust is something that boosts me up to work harder.

 I also learned the value of taking the initiative & being passionate since that is the only way to learn more & more.

 I have achieved the experience of leading a team, being a motivator to people working under me.
 I gained a lot in my experience as well as personality.

 Do you feel this experience is a stepping stone towards success in life?
 Illustrate how the experience gained will help you going forward in your career.